getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 [{% asset integration-platform-index/dev-settings.png alt="Settings page that allows developer to choose between public or internal integrations." %}]({% asset integration-platform-index/dev-settings.png @path %})

-[ SCREENSHOT: screenshot of the developer settings page where you can choose b/n public  and internal ]

 ### Permissions

 Permissions specify what level of access your service requires of Sentry resources.
 For public integrations, Sentry will prompt users to approve of these permissions upon installation.
 For more information, see the [full documentation on Permissions]({%- link _documentation/api/permissions.md -%}).